 The Vascular Unit at Royal Cornwall Hospital is one of the UK’s longest established providers of keyhole surgery for aortic and thoracic aneurysms (EVAR) as well as being one of the largest providers of keyhole endovenous surgery (VNUS) to patients with significant varicose veins.

 Rapid treatment for patients with vascular conditions is essential.
-Throughout the week, our team of specialist vascular surgeons is available 24 hours to manage urgent and emergency conditions.
-At weekends, emergency cover is shared with the vascular unit in Derriford Hospital in Plymouth, so that patients in Devon and Cornwall always have access to specialist vascular treatment.
+Throughout the week and weekend, our team of specialist vascular surgeons is available 24 hours to manage urgent and emergency conditions.

 Outpatient clinics are held at a number of hospitals in Cornwall and wherever possible a Vascular Technologist will be in attendance so that we can carry out scans of arteries and veins at the same time and reduce the need for multiple attendances at hospital.

 More complex investigations such as CT scans and angiograms are usually undertaken at the Royal Cornwall Hospital, in Truro

 As part of the national Abdominal Aortic Aneurysm (AAA) screening programme, all men aged 65 are invited for an ultrasound scan to check for swelling (aneurysm) of the aorta – the main blood vessel that runs from the heart, through the abdomen to the rest of the body.

 We run this screening programme in collaboration with Derriford Hospital.
 To find out more about the screening programme, visit NHS Choices.